Nathan Healy

 Katy Electricity Prices

-Texas residential electricity rates rose from 12.1 cents per kWh in 2021 to 14.9 cents in 2024 — a 23% increase in just three years.
-Katy homeowners on the grid have felt that shift directly in their monthly bills.
+Texas electricity rates rose from 12.1 cents per kWh in 2021 to 14.9 cents in 2024 — nearly a 23% increase in just three years.
+As the chart shows, Texas rates remain below the national average, but the gap is narrowing.

 Price of Energy: Texas vs National Average